richmartin/detox/README.md

 }
 ```

-Where the @Validate annotation takes a class implementing the com.moozvine.detox.FieldValidator interface.
+The @Validate annotation takes a class implementing the com.moozvine.detox.FieldValidator interface.
 The
 com.moozvine.detox.validators package contains a bunch of useful general purpose validators you can use in your classes,
 but if you want something specific, you can, of course, just implement your own FieldValidator,